calamityfei/10x-cards/.ai/ui_plan.md

 ### 4.1.
 Public Layout (Unauthenticated)

 - **Paths:** `/login`, `/register`
 - **Structure:** A minimal layout with no header or navigation.
+The "10xCards" logo/title is centered at the top.
 Content is centered on the page.
+A theme toggle button is positioned in the top-right corner.
 - **Middleware Logic:** If an authenticated user tries to access these pages, the middleware will redirect them to `/my-flashcards`.

 ### 4.2.
 Protected Layout (Authenticated)